robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 It is also possible to skip teardowns when execution is stopped by using :option:`--skipteardownonexit` option.
 This can be useful if, for example, clean-up tasks take a lot of time.

-.. note:: Prior to Robot Framework 2.8, this behaviour was achieved by
-          using :option:`--runmode skipteardownonexit`.
-Option :option:`--runmode`
-          was deprecated in 2.8 and will be removed in the future.